 The quickest way to get media attention is to buy an email list and blast everyone on it with pitches.
 But a more sustainable approach is to find relevant reporters and develop relationships with them.

-“The P in PR is patience,” said Suzanne Struglinski, public relations manager at Industry Dive, a business journalism company.
+“The P in PR is patience,” Suzanne Struglinski, public relations manager at media company Industry Dive, said.
 “It’s very much a long game.”

 So check in with reporters from time to time, even if you don’t have anything to pitch.
 Ask how you can be helpful and offer to be a resource.
 You never know when they are going to write something you’re a fit for.